 Holiday Accident Claims

 Have you been injured or become sick due to an accident which was not your fault whilst on holiday in the UK or abroad?
 Were you injured at an airport or struck on the head by falling baggage from an aircraft locker?
 Did you trip or fall at your hotel due to lack of maintenance?
 If so, you could claim compensation.
-If you booked your holiday or flights with a company based in or operating from the UK, UK Law firms, such as our team, could help you to claim compensation.
+If you booked your holiday or flights with a company based in or operating from the UK, we could help you to start a claim for compensation.

-Our team of personal injury solicitors could help you claim for:
+Our panel of personal injury solicitors could help you claim for:

 - Train accidents and injuries.